Conservative Party Structure & Organisation

 The Rt.
 Hon.
 Gavin Williamson CBE MP occasionally offers work experience opportunities to students from the South Staffordshire constituency.
 Full details here: https://www.gavinwilliamson.org/work-experience

-Please bare in mind that the SSCA does not work directly with Gavin, and therefore does not have any involvement with his work experience opportunities.
+Please note that the SSCA does not work directly with Gavin, and therefore does not have any involvement with his work experience opportunities.